 Jackfruit seeds are also edible and contain many vitamins and essential nutrients, so long as they’re cooked.
 They are high in dietary fiber and antioxidants and are an excellent source of B vitamins (source: Purdue).

 How jackfruit is served can have an impact on its nutritional value – common dishes and ways of serving it are covered later in this article.

 When to Avoid Jackfruit (and Jackfruit Seeds) in Pregnancy

-Although jackfruit has many benefits (listed above), if you have certain medical conditions you may need to avoid eating jackfruit or its seeds when you’re pregnant.
-There are also parts of the fruit that need to be treated differently.
+Although jackfruit has many health benefits (listed above), if you have a certain medical condition you may need to avoid jackfruit consumption or its seeds when you’re pregnant.
+There are also parts of the tropical fruit that need to be treated differently.